Putting Others First

 All three of these temptations serve one purpose.
 And that is for Jesus to put Himself first, to rebel against His Father's Will, and to abandon His Mission.
 And that brings us back to the nature of sin.

 All sin is a violation of the First Commandment, “You shall not have other gods besides Me.”4 All sin, whether it be envy, greed, lust, sloth, or even refusing to honor the Sabbath, involves putting ourselves first.
 Numerous Church Fathers have spoken of this as the 'Sin of Idolatry', where our desires supplant the obedience and the love that is due to God alone.
 And that is the true nature of all sin: it is putting ourselves first.

 Even though Satan tried to tempt Jesus, we know theologically that Jesus was incapable of sin.
 And when we enter Heaven, we too will be incapable of sin.
 In Heaven, our souls will be the complete master of our bodies.
 There will be no sin: no envy, no lust, no greed, no hatred.
-And we will live fully in God's Divine Will.
-Is it any wonder that Jesus speaks so lovingly about welcoming us into the Kingdom!
+If someone is at a higher level in Heaven than we are, we will rejoice at their sanctity.
+How different that is from our petty jealousies on earth.
+In Heaven we will live fully in God's Divine Will.
+Is it any wonder that Jesus speaks so lovingly about what He has prepared for us, and welcoming us into the joy of His Kingdom

 So, the true nature, the true cause, of all sin is putting ourselves first.
 Unfortunately, while on earth we are not immune to sin.
 We have to constantly resist our sinful desires to put ourselves first.
 So, if you haven't firmly decided on a Lenten Penance, or even if you have, you may want to consider spending these next 40 days putting God and others first.
 It would be an appropriate, and very rewarding penance, that may bring healing to many, and bring a little bit of Heaven to Earth.